There’s a lot more to UVA’s just-approved 2030 strategy than the list of 10 “key initiatives.” A lot more.

 More than 400 sporting events, many of which were not previously broadcast, will give students opportunities to learn video production.

 After 23 years at the helm, Carl P. Zeithaml will continue as a strategic management professor.

 Funds will go toward the reopening of the First Amendment Clinic.

-More than 3,800 first-years will join the Wahoo family this fall.
-Dig into some of the numbers that shape the Class of 2022.
+Nearly 4,000 first-years arrived on Grounds this fall.
+Dig into some of the numbers that shape latest class of Wahoos.